 Defender for Endpoint exposes much of its data and actions through a set of programmatic APIs.
 Those APIs will enable you to automate workflows and innovate based on Defender for Endpoint capabilities.

 The Defender for Endpoint APIs can be grouped into three:

 - SIEM integration

-Microsoft Defender ATP offers a layered API model exposing data and capabilities in a structured, clear and easy to use model, exposed through a standard Azure AD-based authentication and authorization model allowing access in context of users or SaaS applications.
+Defender for Endpoint offers a layered API model exposing data and capabilities in a structured, clear, and easy to use model, exposed through a standard Azure AD-based authentication and authorization model allowing access in context of users or SaaS applications.
 The API model was designed to expose entities and capabilities in a consistent form.

-Watch this video for a quick overview of Microsoft Defender ATP's APIs.
+Watch this video for a quick overview of Defender for Endpoint's APIs.

-The Investigation API exposes the richness of Microsoft Defender ATP - exposing calculated or 'profiled' entities (for example, device, user, and file) and discrete events (for example, process creation and file creation) which typically describes a behavior related to an entity, enabling access to data via investigation interfaces allowing a query-based access to data.
-For more information see, Supported APIs.
+The Investigation API exposes the richness of Defender for Endpoint - exposing calculated or 'profiled' entities (for example, device, user, and file) and discrete events (for example, process creation and file creation) which typically describes a behavior related to an entity, enabling access to data via investigation interfaces allowing a query-based access to data.
+For more information, see Supported APIs.